kaluabentes/next-boilerplate/README.md

-# Droptron
+# Next.js Boilerplate

-A Shopify purchasing experience from space.
+A starter point for new Next.js 13+ apps.

 ## Getting Started